 This result is an exciting confirmation of the NPQG prediction that the universe is based on galaxy local cosmology with mini-bangs, inflation, and expansion all being galaxy local.
 Clearly the accelerating jets are being driven by inflation.

 Armed with this knowledge, scientists should re-evaluate their calculations of jet speed which they cap at 99% the speed of light by attributing any apparent superluminal observations to a narrow viewing angle.
-The reality that NPQG predicts is that Planck plasma jets can clear out the spacetime æther in the path of the jet, in which case there would be nothing to prevent superluminal motion.
+The reality that NPQG predicts is that Planck plasma jets can obliterate the spacetime æther structures in the path of the jet, in which case there would be nothing to prevent superluminal motion.